 - Being positive and enthusiastic.

-- Being a goal setter.
+- Being a goal setter

 - Believing in your company.

 - Believing in your community.

+- Believing in your onsite team.

 - Believing in yourself.

 Professional Appearance

 "You must first sell yourself before you sell anything."

 The image projected by the staff reflects its level of professionalism.
 More than ever before, prospective residents expect Leasing Professionals to look appropriate for their role.
 It's critical to be aware of how you look and sound and to dress professionally.